SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 - Instead of controlling the flow of the program, we set up **event listeners** that respond to actions or system events.

+#### What is an event Listener (LSbot refined)

+- Event listeners are a key part of **event-driven programming**.
+- They are **javascript callback functions** defined with `node.addEventListener()` that wait for events such as user-input or browser-events.
+-  They receive an **Event object** as a parameter which contains details about the event and then perform an operation with this information.
+-  Event listeners can be triggered by **events like** mouse-clicks, sensory input or location updates.
+- These event listeners are often nested inside a main event listener that waits for the **DOMContentLoaded** event after which it defines the other event listeners.
+- Event listeners enable **interactive web applications** by connecting user/browser actions to code execution.

 ### [2	User Interfaces and Events](https://launchschool.com/lessons/0e674886/assignments/bc1afaa4)

 - An event is an object that represents some occurence.
 It contains information about what happened and where.